gruntwork-io/gruntwork-io.github.io/README.md

 To deploy the site:

 1. Create a PR with your code changes
-1. After approved, merge it into `master`
+1. After the PR has been approved, merge it into `master`
 1. The releaser bot will create a Draft release
 1. Go to the [releases page](/releases) and update the draft release with the relevant information
 1. Release it